vastik/spring-java-faker/README.md

         SimpleClass simpleClass = dataFaker.fake(SimpleClass.class);
     }
     ```
-### Default values
+<a name="default"><h3>Default values</h3></a>
 By default DataFaker will try to fake all fields that public or has public setters.
-By default DataFaker can fake next types:
+By default DataFaker can fake next classes:
 - Boolean
 - Integer
 - Date